Axlef/meta_nimble/README.md

 ## Quick Run

 Openpose requires a pre-trained model, converted to TensorRT format.
 Also note that this modified version of Openpose with TensorRT only supports a fixed resolution image, `240x320` (width x height) in the current code.
 Please refer to the openpose-rt README for instructions on how to update the code for another resolution and generate the associated model.
-[Download](https://drive.google.com/drive/folders/1YYtXBBpVhDlS8bw8OZ4lWBB4sFUHvG0g?usp=sharing) the pre-trained model folder for the `240x320` resolution.
 Ensure that the TensorRT model is located in `openpose-models/240x320/tensorrt` with the name `rt_model.gie`.

 The gesture detector (i.e. Nimble) also requires a pre-trained model.
 The instructions for training a model can be found in the README of the actual nimble repository.
 Pre-trained models are also available for different action sets.
-[Download](https://drive.google.com/drive/folders/1jX7KAMbARHD8-7QM8RPcnOus5Pmy-UHu?usp=sharing) the folder `nimble-models` containing the models (one model for a set of action) and place it in the root of the project (alongside the submodules).
+The folder `nimble-models` in the nimble repository already contains pre-trained models (one model for a set of action).

 Multiple scripts are available depending on which modules you want to use (e.g. skeleton extraction only, skeleton detection and tracking etc.).